moabu/cluster-mgr/testing/README.md

   Let's take the example of me using `dev.example.org` but my customer changed their domain requirements to `idp.customer.io`, the environment wouldn't fit the spec and I would have to rebuild.
 Fortunately with this script, a quick turnaround to another hostname, with new certificates to match that domain name, is one command-line away.

-  To achieve this with the previous example, I would run the command line script above outside the Gluu Server chroot like so:
+  To achieve this with the previous example, I would modify the `test.py` file like so:

 ```
 name_changer = ChangeGluuHostname(